lacucinadimica/lacucinadimica.github.io/README.md

-### La Cucina di Mica 👩🏼‍🍳
+### Benvenuti nella mia cucina 👩🏼‍🍳
 Welcome to my kitchen.
-The two main outputs of this kitchen are engineering projects and actual food, for now.

 <!--
 **lacucinadimica/lacucinadimica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.